ericdjiang/PDFContractGenerator/README.md

 Contract styling can be changed in /scripts/index.js as per JSPDF documentation.

 ## Examples
-Here is a sample PDF generated from the
+Here is a sample PDF contract for a shoe consignment store which generated using this application.